 Sigiriya or Lion Rock was built in the 5th century AD by the troubled but brilliant King Kasyapa.
 Forced into exile for killing his father, he fled into the jungle and there transformed a giant rock monolith into a grand white palace, complete with gardens, intricate carvings and frescoes and a giant lion to stand guard.

 Sigiriya is one of most well-known and iconic sites in all of Sri Lanka, and unsurprisingly, can be completely flooded with tourists.
 I can’t emphasize enough how important it is to get there as early as possible, ideally when it opens at 8:30 a.m., to avoid the rush.
-It will be a much more rewarding experience to explore it when it’s not so busy.
+It will be a much more rewarding experience to

 After purchasing tickets, you walk up to the imposing mountain and begin climbing a set of 1,200 stairs.
 It isn’t as hard as it appears though, as the stairs don’t go straight to the top — you end up stopping at various levels.
 Most notable for me were the impressive frescoes painted onto the side of the mountain, still preserved after so many years.
 Also of note is the “Mirror Wall”, a wall of rock so highly polished that that the King could see his reflection as he passed.